hanselfmu/react-redux-starter-kit/README.md

 ## basic rules
 1. use .scss instead of .sass;
 2. use class prefix ".js-" for JS-specific classes when you need to perform JS-related operations (so that functionality and styles are not mixed together);

+BEM naming convention was considered, but not favorable because it is more complex.
+The idea is to create a structure likes this:
+- block
+- block—element
+- block—element__modifier

 # Caveats
 1. Don't use Babel plugin "transform-runtime" together with "export * from ...".
 This will cause a bug in Babel, making the built code un-runnable (basically would not translate "import" anymore).